neondatabase/website/content/docs/reference/api-reference.md

 Refer to the [Neon API v2 reference](https://neon.tech/api-reference/v2) for supported methods.

 <Admonition type="warning">
-The [Neon API v1 reference](https://neon.tech/api-reference) is deprecated.
+The [Neon API v1](https://neon.tech/api-reference) is deprecated.
 Support for it will be removed in a future release.
+Please migrate your applications to [Neon API V2 ](https://neon.tech/api-reference/v2/).
+The base URL for the new Neon API is `https://neon.tech/api-reference/v2/`
 </Admonition>

 The Neon API is a REST API.
 It provides resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and supports standard HTTP response codes, authentication, and verbs.